shahraizali/awesome-django/README.md

 ## Conferences

+* [Django Beer](http://www.djangobeer.com/) - the new meeting of the Django community of Florence.
+* [Django Village](http://djangovillage.it/) - the Italian Django community conference.
+An opportunity to meet djangonauts from all over Italy and abroad.
 * [Django Weekend](http://djangoweekend.org/) - is a Django/Python non-profit community event, organised and run entirely by volunteers.
 The conference is Django-focused, but all aspects of Python fall within its remit.
 * [Django: Under The Hood](http://www.djangounderthehood.com/) - is an exciting new Django conference for experienced Django developers.
 Come and learn about the internals of Django, and help to shape its future.
 * [DjangoCon Europe](http://www.djangocon.eu/) - is the annual largest European-based Django conference that is usually held in late spring.